Jcait/code-wars/8th-kyu/Convert_number_to_reversed_array_of_digits/README.md

 ### Step 3

 .split() with the spererator as ("") will return any string as a full array.
-Now that the array is split we can reverse the numbers but we'll need to convert the strings back into Numbers which can be done by looping through the array with the map array function
+Now that the array is split, we can reverse the numbers.
+But we'll need to convert the strings back into numbers, which can be done by looping through the array with the map array function.

 ```
 function digitize(n) {